Alejogb1/job-board/blog-data/centering-matrix.md

 id: "centering-matrix"
 ---

-Okay so centering a matrix yeah I've been there done that got the t-shirt a few times actually seems like a pretty basic thing but can get you tangled up if you're not careful alright so let's break it down you're essentially trying to shift your data so that the mean of each column becomes zero right that's the core of it and it's often a necessary step for a lot of machine learning and data analysis stuff so I get why you're asking this
+ so centering a matrix yeah I've been there done that got the t-shirt a few times actually seems like a pretty basic thing but can get you tangled up if you're not careful so let's break it down you're essentially trying to shift your data so that the mean of each column becomes zero right that's the core of it and it's often a necessary step for a lot of machine learning and data analysis stuff so I get why you're asking this

 I remember back in the day when I was working on this project involving some image recognition task and we had a whole bunch of pixel data formatted as a matrix and the initial model was just not working well like accuracy was abysmal after a lot of debugging and head scratching I realized that our data wasn't centered around zero so the model was having trouble with the baseline essentially the data had too much of a bias or offset in some direction once we centered that the model started to converge a whole lot better it was quite the learning experience so trust me centering is way more important than it sounds at first